artfin/map-quiz/README.md

 # Map Quiz

-A simple quiz to learn states of Mexico.
+A simple quiz to learn states.

 ## Quick Start